CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### Custom Tables

-The scripts with drop and recreate Datamart tables.Hiwver, you can add your own tables.
+The scripts with drop and recreate Datamart tables.
+However, you can add your own tables.
 Indeed, when you run the scripts it leaves these tables unchanged.
 Only the database views must be recreated.

 ### CSV Reports